-- (a) copying someone else's work in part or in whole, and presenting it as their own - (b) using material directly from books, journals, CDs or the internet without reference to the source - (c) building on the ideas of another person without reference to the source - (d) buying, stealing or borrowing another person's work and presenting it as their own - (e) submitting work to which another person such as a parent, coach or subject expert has contributed substantially - (f) using words, ideas, designs or the workmanship of others in practical and performance tasks without appropriate acknowledgement - (g) paying someone to write or prepare material - (h) breaching school examination rules - (i) using non-approved aides during an assessment task - (j) contriving false explanations to explain work not handed in by the due date - (k) assisting another student to engage in malpractice - (I) submitting work generated wholly, or in part, by Artificial Intelligence (AI).
+- (a) copying someone else's work in part or in whole, and presenting it as their own - (b) using material directly from books, journals, digital or online sources without reference to the source - (c) building on the ideas of another person without reference to the source - (d) buying, stealing or borrowing another person's work and presenting it as their own - (e) submitting work to which another person such as a parent / carer, tutor or subject expert has contributed substantially - (f) using words, ideas, designs or the workmanship of others in practical and performance tasks without appropriate acknowledgement - (g) paying someone to write or prepare material - (h) breaching school examination rules - (i) using non-approved aides during an assessment task - (j) contriving false explanations to explain work not handed in by the due date - (k) assisting another student to engage in malpractice - (l) submitting work generated wholly, or in part, by Artificial Intelligence (AI).

-A panel comprising the Director of Teaching and Learning and relevant KLA Leader of Learning will review any cases of suspected malpractice.
+A panel comprising the Assistant Principal and Leader of Learning will review any cases of suspected malpractice.
 If malpractice is proven a zero mark will be awarded.